 The 3 pills lolled melancholy in my palm as if they knew they would be the final hit of the night.
 I could barely keep my eyes uncrossed, stand without leaning, or talk without slurring, but this thought truly saddened me.
 I knew if I just kept taking more—1 more, 2 more, 5 more—something better would reveal itself to me.
 I just didn’t know what.

 In the bathtub, I lay motionless behind another locked door.
 The hot water rose in steamy wisps, lulling me close to catatonia.
 My eyes fluttered in the back of my head as I dragged my arm across the top of the water.
 I allowed myself to sink down, hovering below a watery line gone frighteningly still.
-This was no cause for alarm, for I always had a reason to surface: To swallow more pills.
+This was no cause for alarm, for I had reason to surface: To swallow more pills.